SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 This alarm is raised when Apama-ctrl switches from the fully capable microservice to the Apama-ctrl-starter microservice with more than 3 active models.

 - Alarm type: `apama_ctrl_starter`
-- Alarm text: The following models were de-activated as Analytics Builder is restricted to 3 active models: (&lt;models&gt;).
+- Alarm text: The following models were de-activated as Analytics Builder is restricted to &lt;activate limit&gt; active models: (&lt;models&gt;).
 - Alarm severity: MINOR

 With the Apama-ctrl-starter microservice, a user can have a maximum of 3 active models.
 For example, a user is working with the fully capable Apama-ctrl microservice and has 5 active models, and then switches to Apama-ctrl-starter.
 Since Apama-ctrl-starter does not allow more than 3 active models, it deactivates all the active models (5) and raises an alarm to notify the user.